-My research explores how formal organizations have shaped the science and policy trajectories of American cancer research and innovation from the Cold War to the present day.
+My research explores how formal organizations have shaped the science and policy trajectories of cancer research and innovation from the Cold War to the present day.
 I advance a theoretical approach to cancer research organization as a social learning process rooted in rigorous mixed-method empirical projects, including comparative analysis of archival and interview data from field sites in the US, Latin America, and India as well as computational analysis of budget data for the National Cancer Institute (NCI).
 My work contributes to science, technology, and society (STS), pragmatist social theory, sociology of medicine and health care, and public policy.

 Transnational HPV Vaccine Development